 Welcome to the School of Teacher Education.
 We offer the BS in Biology Education (6-12); the BS in Mathematics Education (6-12); and, the BS in Civil Technology Education (P-12) and the BS in Electronics Technology Education (P-12).
 Students are to apply to the School of Teacher Education as teacher candidates.

 Acceptance and enrollment at Savannah State University (SSU) does not automatically make one a candidate in the Teacher Education Program.
 In accordance with Board of Regents, the Georgia Professional Standards Commission, and the School of Teacher Education, candidates must be formally screened and apply for admission to professional education.
 During the first three semesters, students interested in the teacher education program should take EDUC 2110, Investigating Critical/Contemporary Issues in Education, and EDUC 2120, Exploring Socio-Cultural Diversity.
 Students are to enroll in 2130, Exploring Teaching & Learning, after successfully completing 2110 and 2120.
 Students should also complete as many General Education requirements as possible.
 PSYC 2103 is a prerequisite for the teacher education major and will also count as a Social Science in Core Area E requirements.

-6. Submitted passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT or ACT scores
+4. Passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT or ACT scores

-9 .
-Received a positive recommendation from an Education Faculty member at Savannah State University (1 letter from an education faculty, 1 letter from a content faculty, and 1 letter from an education content faculty)
+6. A Positive Recommendation and Disposition Form from an Education Faculty member at Savannah State University (1 letter from an education faculty, 1 letter from a content faculty, and 1 letter from an education content faculty)

 For more information about admittance into the teacher education program, contact the Office of Teacher Education at 912-358-4100.